-What is CTE?
+What Is CTE?

 Chronic traumatic encephalopathy (CTE) is a brain disease that’s caused by repeated impacts to the head.
 Many people associate it with concussions, but that’s not actually true.
-It’s not really about the severity of the impact to the head, it’s about how many times it happens and over how long.
+It’s not really about the severity of the impact on the head, it’s about how many times it happens and over how long.
 It’s often found in soldiers, professional athletes, or people who have been the victim of ongoing domestic violence.

 In essence, what happens when you get hit in the head repeatedly is that a protein in the brain called tau starts to form clumps.
 These clumps eventually spread throughout the brain, killing the formerly healthy brain cells.